 While many people use gambling as a form of fun, over 5 million Americans become addicted to it.
 A person becomes so wrapped up in placing the next bet, and the euphoric rush that accompanies a win, that they begin to crave the euphoria.

 When a gambler loses, the emotional crash of a loss requires another win or “fix” to regain the high.
-The extreme highs and lows of the gambling lifestyle open up the door for substance abuse.
+The extreme highs and lows of the gambling lifestyle open up the door for substance use.

 Many compulsive gamblers turn to substances like drugs or alcohol to distract themselves from the stress or anxiety of crippling financial losses or unraveling relationships.

-The combination of gambling and substance abuse is an ongoing cycle of desire and compulsion.
+The combination of gambling and substance use is an ongoing cycle of desire and compulsion.
 It becomes challenging to manage and separate both problems as they start to inflict both physical and mental harm.

 Compulsive gambling often goes untreated.
 Many people have a hard time admitting they have a problem and only realize they need help until it is too late.